ntg28/Elma/README.md

 go functions to javascript

-* I implemented a simple pomodoro app using `Elma` is located at `exs/pomodoro` I think it is a good source for getting the idae of how to use `Elma`
+* I implemented a simple pomodoro app using `Elma` is located at `exs/pomodoro` I think it is a good source for getting the idea of how to use `Elma`
 ```bash
 go run . ./exs/pomodoro